EOLab-HSRW/esp32s3_object_detection/day_1/README.md

 - With your code/text editor open get_images.py and update the IP address
 - Open a terminal and navigate to the folder with the .toml file
 - Check if you can run rye (type rye)
-    - if not source "$HOME/.rye/env"
+    - if not cannot, then type `source "$HOME/.rye/env"`.
+Now you should be able to call rye.
 - make sure your PC/Laptop is connected to the same network as mentioned above
 - run the camera server:
     -type rye run get_images